Docosahexaenoic acid (DHA): benefits, dosage, contraindications

 Plantes ou autres actifs

-Docosahexaenoic acid (DHA): weak interaction
+Docosahexaenoic acid (DHA): low interaction

-Omega 3s may reduce selenium absorption.
+Omega-3s may reduce selenium absorption.